 This post may contain affiliate links.
 Please read my Disclosure for more info.

-It’s January!
-And it’s that time of year when many of us decide it’s time to get off the sofa, put down the Quality Street – and GET FIT!
+It’s that time of year when many of us decide it’s time to get off the sofa, put down the Quality Street – and GET FIT!
 But joining the gym isn’t the only option these days.

 The rise of online trainers has completely changed the fitness landscape making exercise easier to access for everyone.
 (As long as you have an internet connection.)